 FPSO operator BW Offshore has inked a deal to recycle one of its floating production, storage and offloading (FPSO) vessels at a yard in India, as part of its strategy to optimise its asset portfolio through divestment or recycling due to a lack of redeployment opportunities for older FPSOs.

-BW Offshore reported on Wednesday that it has signed an agreement to recycle the FPSO BW Cidade de São Vicente in compliance with the Hong Kong International Convention at Priya Blue Industries yard in India.
-The company confirmed that this FPSO was sold for a cash consideration of $12.8 million.
+BW Offshore reported on Wednesday that it had signed an agreement to recycle the FPSO BW Cidade de São Vicente in compliance with the Hong Kong International Convention at Priya Blue Industries yard in India.
+The company confirmed that the FPSO was sold for a cash consideration of $12.8 million.

 In its presentation containing the results for 3Q 2021, which was published in November 2021, BW Offshore explained that the FPSO BW Cidade de São Vicente had reached its lay-up locations in Oman, and at that point, the firm was evaluating recycling options as this FPSO was one of three candidates for recycling.

 The FPSO operator’s latest statement explains that the Indian yard where the vessel was sent is certified to ISO standards and has been issued with a statement of compliance by Class NK in accordance with the IMO Resolution MEPC.210(63) and the Hong Kong International Convention for the safe and environmentally sound recycling of ships.

 Furthermore, BW Offshore has nominated a third party to be on-site at the recycling yard to ensure health, safety and environmental regulations are followed while a Ship Recycling Plan has been prepared and provided by the yard in cooperation with the Gujarat Maritime Board in compliance with regulations.
 As a further incentive for safe operations, BW Offshore will pay a safe recycling bonus upon completion.